MyGamesDevelopmentAcc/MyBags/README.md

   * for equipment sets (with pretty icons ;) )
   * for New items.
 Right click on category name to move items to their preassigned categories.
 * All items by default land in Unassigned category.
+* left click category to fold it / collapse

 ## Move, resize, do not close
 I do not plan at this moment to add this functionality and it can be achieved via these two addons: